Charlie Is My Darling (song): Modern adaptations

 Roger Quilter's setting of the Burns version of the song was included in the Arnold Book of Old Songs, published in 1950.

 The song was also parodied on BBC Radio Scotland, by comedy group Flying Pig Productions in their show Desperate Fishwives.
 The title was switched to "Darling is a Charlie", referring to the trials and tribulations of the then current (2008–2010) Chancellor of the Exchequer, Alistair Darling.

 Another parody of the song is heard in the "Charlie X" episode of the classic series Star Trek, in which Lt.
 Uhura sings a special version (with lyrics adapted to the plot) as Mr. Spock accompanies her on the Vulcan lyre.

 The title was used by the Rolling Stones in their 1966 documentary Charlie Is My Darling.

 The lyrics to this song were changed by composer Dimitri Tiomkin and featured in the 1950 movie called "Dakota Lil"; it was given the Jazz treatment and sung by Anita Ellis, who dubbed for actress Marie Windsor, who played the title lead.

 The song is also in the educational computer game The Oregon Trail, where it is featured at Soda Springs as the song which plays there, as each location of note has an accompanying song.

 The tune has also been used to introduce Charles Hawtrey, when he enters a scene in the movie Carry On Camping.

+Lyrics

+Jacobite Relics contains two sets of lyrics for Charlie Is My Darling: one labeled "modern" and one "original".
+The lyrics of both are as follows: